irmen/Pyro3/examples/Readme.txt

-stresstest        - stress testing for Pyro, the NS, and the ES. testmobile        - various tests of the mobile code features timeout           - shows socket timeout handling threadmobile      - technical multithreading test of Pyro's mobile code import logic user_passwd_auth  - shows how to do username + password type connection validation.
+stresstest        - stress testing for Pyro, the NS, and the ES. testmobile        - various tests of the mobile code features timeout           - shows socket timeout handling tlstest           - test program to check if TLS is being initialized properly (including COM) threadmobile      - technical multithreading test of Pyro's mobile code import logic user_passwd_auth  - shows how to do username + password type connection validation.